 This is an important factor that ties into the previous two points.
-CBD is a relatively new industry, so providing users with accurate and informative educational resources shows that a brand is committed to building a relationship with their customers.
+Hemp is a relatively new industry, so providing users with accurate and informative educational resources shows that a brand is committed to building a relationship with their customers.
 Educational resources include weekly blogs, infographics, FAQs, and even social media posts.

 8. Competitive (not cheap) Prices